Pure Essential Oil

-- This guide is not meant as a substitute for medical advice.
-Definitely talk to your doctor for any medical condition!
+ESSENTIAL OIL SAFETY TIPS• This guide is not meant as a substitute for medical advice.
+You should talk to your doctor about any medical condition!

-- Citrus oils can increase sun sensitivity so avoid sun for 12 hours after applying on skin.
+• Citrus oils can increase sun sensitivity so avoid the sun for 12 hours after applying to the skin.

-- Essential oils are extremely concentrated and can rub off nail polish and even melt plastic.
+• Essential oils are extremely concentrated and can rub off nail polish and even melt the plastic.

-- Don't use essential oils on a baby unless your pediatrician says it's OK.
+• Don't use essential oils on a baby unless your paediatrician says it's OK.